LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-sarah-vaughn-in-a-sentimental-mood/index.md

     imported/howard-mades-sunday-jams-sarah-vaughn-in-a-sentimental-mood/image997.jpeg
 description: >-
   One of my nearest and dearest friends first showed me this absolutely STUNNING song.
-Originally written by Duke Ellington, this version&rsquo;s voice will soothe any hungover Sunday ache.
+Originally written by Duke Ellington, this version’s voice will soothe any hungover Sunday ache.
 Hate to be literal, but I am indeed in a sentimental mood. [...]Read More...
 published: true
 tags: feature
 featured: false